Noeeekr/aqueduct/readme.md

 $ aqueduct

 # Contribute
-Read the note extra.md for more information.
+Read contributing.md for more information.